Unsupervised TTS Acoustic Modeling for TTS with Conditional Disentangled Sequential VAE: C-DSVAE for Voice Generation

 \subsubsection{Backbone}

-The backbone DSVAE architecture is presented in Fig.~\ref{dsvae fig}, which consists of a shared encoder $E_{share}$, a posterior speaker encoder $E_{sq}$, a posterior content encoder $E_{cq}$, a prior speaker encoder $E_{sp}$, a prior content encoder $E_{cp}$ and a decoder $D$.
+Fig.~\ref{dsvae fig} (a) illustrates the training process of C-DSVAE, where DSVAE serves as the backbone architecture.
+The DSVAE consists of a shared encoder $E_{share}$, a posterior speaker encoder $E_{sq}$, a posterior content encoder $E_{cq}$, a prior speaker encoder $E_{sp}$, a prior content encoder $E_{cp}$ and a decoder $D$.
 The input utterance $X$ is passed into $E_{share}$, followed by $E_{sq}$ and $E_{cq}$ which encode the speaker posterior distribution $q(z_s|X)$ and the content posterior distribution $q(z_c|X)$, respectively. $z_s$ denotes the speaker embedding and $z_c$ denotes the content embedding.
 For the prior modeling, $E_{sp}$ encodes the speaker prior $p(z_s)$ and $E_{cp}$ encodes the content prior $p(z_c)$.
 Depending on different voice generation tasks, during the decoding/generation stage, the speaker embedding $z_s$ and content embedding $z_c$ are sampled from either the posteriors $q(z_s|X)$ and $q(z_c|X)$ or the priors $p(z_s)$ and $p(z_c)$, and the concatenation of them is passed into decoder $D$ to generate the synthesized speech $\hat{X}=D(z_s, z_c)$.